17-year-old girl allegedly killed by police on Southern California freeway; family demands answers

 Police did not name the girl who died, but family members identified her as Hannah Williams.

-According to Anaheim police, an "item appearing to be a handgun was recovered at the scene."
-In a tweet, the Anaheim Police Department said the item will be tested to determine whether "it was real, functional, loaded."
+According to police, an "item appearing to be a handgun was recovered at the scene."

+The Orange County District Attorney's Office said in a press release Tuesday that the Fullerton officer was taking his K-9 to a veterinarian for a procedure when he encountered the teenager.
+The prosecutor's office also said that the item appearing to be a gun was a fake.

+"The officer-involved shooting occurred and what appeared to be a Beretta 92 FS handgun was recovered at the scene next to the female," the press release said.
+"The gun was later identified as a replica handgun designed to look like a handgun."

-But Rev. Jarrett Maupin, a spokesman for the family, told NBC News on Tuesday that Williams did not have a gun on her when she was shot.
-The teen had a cellphone, he said.
+But Rev. Jarrett Maupin, a spokesman for the family, told NBC News on Tuesday that Hannah did not have a gun on her when she was shot.

+"We maintain that she was unarmed, a fake gun is a fake gun," Maupin said during a press conference Tuesday.

+Maupin said they still did not know details on how Hannah died, such as how many times she was shot or even where she was shot.
+The family is now asking for the officer to be suspended without pay and for California Gov. Gavin Newsom to open a state investigation into her death.

 Details leading up to the shooting are scarce.
 According to KTLA, initial reports indicate that the Fullerton officer's police car had been struck by another vehicle moments before the shooting.

-Maupin said Williams, who worked as a lifeguard, spent Friday with her family at their home in Anaheim before leaving that evening.
-He said the accident was "very minor."
+Maupin said Hannah, who worked as a lifeguard, spent Friday with her family at their home in Anaheim before leaving that evening.
+He referred to an accident involving a shared rental car driven by Hannah, but said it was "very minor."

 "The freeway was packed and all potential witnesses need to be interviewed first.
 We cannot risk influencing someone's statement, by releasing details prematurely," the department tweeted.